What is a fire risk assessment?

 During fire investigations by fire engineers, despite there being an appointed RI, responsibility will very often relate back directly to the owners / directors of the business.
 It is therefore essential for Directors to ensure fire safety policies and procedures are being followed and that fire risk assessment is a regular process.

 Failure to comply with these laws could result in the prosecution of whoever is appointed to handle fire safety in your business.
+It can also result in a downgrading of emergency response from fire and rescue services.

 What does a Fire Risk Assessment involve?